google/WebFundamentals/src/content/en/fundamentals/native-hardware/capturing-images/index.md

         });
     </script>

 By itself, this isn't that useful.
-All we can do is take the video data and play it back.
-If we want to get an image, we have to do a little extra work.
+All you can do is take the video data and play it back.
+If you want to get an image, you have to do a little extra work.

 ### Grab a snapshot
-Our best supported option for getting an image is to draw a frame from the video to a canvas.
+Your best supported option for getting an image is to draw a frame from the video to a canvas.

-Unlike `Web Audio`, there isn't a dedicated stream processing API for video on the web so we have to resort to a tiny bit of hackery to capture a snapshot from the user's camera.
+Unlike the Web Audio API, there isn't a dedicated stream processing API for video on the web so you have to resort to a tiny bit of hackery to capture a snapshot from the user's camera.

 The process is as follows: